-Sores or scabs on the scalp are often harmless and clear up on their own.
-However, they are sometimes a sign of a condition that may require treatment, such as psoriasis, contact dermatitis, or head lice.
+Sores or scabs on the scalp often clear up on their own.
+However, they are sometimes signs of a condition that may require treatment, such as psoriasis, contact dermatitis, or head lice.

 This article looks at the possible causes of sores or scabs on the scalp and their treatment options.
 It also covers prevention tips and when to contact a doctor.

 Psoriasis is a condition where the body replaces skin cells much faster than usual.
 This may cause dry, discolored, and scaly patches of skin.
 These patches can occur almost anywhere on the body, including the scalp.

 Some people with psoriasis find certain things could trigger or exacerbate their symptoms.
 For example, cigarette smoking typically worsens psoriasis and could make the condition more difficult to clear.

 It may occur when an irritating substance comes into direct contact with a person’s skin.
 When contact dermatitis develops on the scalp, the irritating substance is often a shampoo, hair product, or soap.

 Contact dermatitis usually resolves once a person identifies and avoids the irritant.
 If the rash is very painful or itchy, a doctor may prescribe a medicated shampoo or corticosteroid to relieve symptoms.